This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Nowadays, taxpayers have more options for payment beyond just remitting directly at an RDO.
 Aside from paying manually, you can opt to pay online.
 No queues, no hassles—except when your chosen online tax payment channel is down.
 In such a case, you have no other choice but to resort to manual payment.

-Here are the different ways you can pay taxes in the Philippines:
+This article discusses the different ways you can pay taxes in the Philippines.

 Authorized agent banks (AABs) are banks authorized by the BIR to collect taxes and receive tax returns and attachments from taxpayers.

 Most RDOs are assigned one or several AABs located within their respective areas of jurisdiction.
 You can pay taxes only at the AAB under the jurisdiction of the RDO where you’re registered.

 For example, if you’re registered at RDO No. 040 in Cubao, Quezon City, you should pay only at any AAB within Cubao.
 Let’s say you’re currently in Baguio for a week-long conference and it’s already the deadline for tax payment.
 AABs in Baguio will not accept your tax payment.
 It might be impossible to travel back to Cubao and beat the deadline, so use an online tax payment channel instead.

 To know which banks accept over-the-counter tax payments within your RDO’s jurisdiction, check the list of AABs on the BIR website and click on the link with your RDO code.
 You’ll then see the list of AABs assigned to your RDO.

 Before you go to an AAB, make sure to bring all the requirements for ITR filing and payment and the correct amount of tax to pay.
 After making your payment, check if your receiving copy of the ITR is stamped and validated.
 You should also receive a machine-validated bank deposit slip.